mmgen/mmgen-wallet/README.md

 ### Description

-MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts requiring only a bare minimum of system resources.
-The scripts work in tandem with a modified Satoshi bitcoind running on an online computer and a stock bitcoind running offline to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
+MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts that require only a bare minimum of system resources.
+The scripts work in tandem with the reference Bitcoin Core daemon (bitcoind) running on both an online and an offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
 "Non-MMGen" addresses can be tracked and spent as well, creating an easy migration path from other wallets.

-To track address balances, MMGen relies on a bitcoin daemon modified by Bitcoin core developers to support watch-only addresses.
-This feature will one day be included in the mainline Satoshi build.
-In the meantime, instructions are provided below for compiling the modified bitcoind.
-Under Linux, this is a trivial task for even a casual user.
-Unfortunately, the same can't be said for Windows, but the thoroughly tested, step-by-step Windows build instructions provided here should guarantee success if followed carefully and make the process as painless as possible.
+To track address balances, MMGen relies on Bitcoin Core's newly included support for watch-only addresses.
+Binary builds with this feature will become available with the next release of Bitcoin Core.
+In the meantime, users can download the Bitcoin source from the project's official repository on Github and compile it, a trivial task on Linux.
+Compilation instructions for Windows are also included, though Windows users may find it easier to wait for the binary from the upcoming release.

-MMGen is designed for reliability by having the reference Satoshi daemon, rather than less-tested third-party software, do all the "heavy lifting" of tracking and signing transactions.
-It's also designed for privacy: unlike some other online/offline wallet solutions, the MMGen system is completely self-contained, requiring no external server to do its work, which means no third party will know which addresses you're tracking.
+MMGen is designed for reliability by having the reference Bitcoin Core daemon, rather than less-tested third-party software, do all the "heavy lifting" of tracking and signing transactions.
+It's also designed for privacy: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a **completely self-contained system** requiring no external Internet resources except for the Bitcoin network itself to do its work: no third parties are involved, and thus no information regarding which addresses you're tracking is leaked to the outside world.

 Like all deterministic wallets, MMGen can generate a virtually unlimited number of address/key pairs from a single seed.
-Your wallet never changes, so you need to back it up only once.
+Your wallet never changes, so you need back it up only once.
 Transactions are signed offline: your seed and private keys never touch an online computer.

 At the heart of the MMGen system is the seed, the "master key" providing access